mhdk1602/python_training/README.md

 # Python Training
-Training repo for python programming
+Training repo for data engineering and python programming